thisisjonchen/mlnotes/README.md

 `(DEF)` **Distortion Function**: Another name for cost function in clustering
 - `(EQUATION)` $J(c^{(1)}, ..., c^{(m)}, \mu_1, ..., \mu_K) = \frac{1}{m} \sum_{i=1}^{m} || x^{(i)} - \mu_{c^{(i)}} || ^2$
+- As this function is being optimized, it is *guaranteed* to go down or stay the same on each step of k-means.
+If it goes up, there is likely a bug in the code.